 Ultra Casual Dress Code

-Ultra-casual is the look you might wear when you are hanging out with your friends.
-Frequent pieces in an ultra-casual attire include a T-shirt, a sweater or a hoodie, jeans, or khaki shorts.
+Ultra-casual is the look you might wear when hanging out with friends.
+Frequent pieces in ultra-casual attire include a T-shirt, a sweater or a hoodie, jeans, or khaki shorts.

 Comfort is the primary goal of ultra-casual.
 The only rules are that there should be no holes in the clothing, and some workplaces may not allow graphics on shirts.